dwkim78/upsilon/README.md

-using well-sampled light curves from any astronomical time-series surveys in optical bands **regardless of** their survey-specific characteristics such as color, magnitude, sampling rate, etc (Kim+ 2015 in preparation).
+using well-sampled light curves from any astronomical time-series surveys in optical bands **regardless of** their survey-specific characteristics such as color, magnitude, sampling rate, etc (Kim & Bailer-Jones 2015, submitted).

 UPSILoN mainly consists of two parts, one